WorapatHongsetong/y1m7_final/README.md

 - Apples have different types:
   - Normal Apple: add only score
   - Golden Apple: more score and make them immortal for a while
-- Player can be die when player’s segment is less than 3
+- Player shortest lenght is 3 segments